mannduuu07-png/ecommerce-funnel-analysis/README.md

 ## Recommendation
 Implement targeted re-engagement strategies (e.g., push notifications or promo incentives within a few hours of cart activity) to recover high-intent users abandoning at the cart stage.

+## Business Interpretation
+Shifted focus from payment system performance to user behavior optimization, prioritizing cart abandonment recovery as the key lever for conversion improvement.

 ## Project Structure
 **queries**